-Natasha has been managing marketing and communication Northern Inland Credit Union for 8 years.
-She is a working mum of three gorgeous children, and lives in Tamworth.
-Natasha has been working in marketing, sales and communication industries since completing university in 2004 and she also has experience in marketing across the education, leisure and financial services sectors plus from an agency point of view.
+Natasha is the Executive Manager of Marketing and Communication Northern Inland Credit Union.
+She is the mum of three gorgeous children, and lives in Tamworth.
+Natasha has been working in marketing, sales and communication industries since completing her university degree in 2004 and she also has experience in marketing across the education, leisure and financial services sectors plus from an agency point of view.

 Most recently Natasha has taken on an executive role to bridge the divide between sales and marketing at Northern Inland Credit Union – to align the two functions and promote a ‘customer first’ approach to all activities.
 Natasha is responsible for frontline operations and outcomes, marketing, training and is largely responsible for driving strategy and change within the organisation.
 Delivering persuasive presentations and training is part of her day to day work.

 What did Natasha say after attending Michelle’s Persuasive Presentation Skills Masterclass?

 “Engaging, inspiring, constructive, and an honest/safe space.
 I loved the practical tools and practice.
 It increased my self-belief.
 Very worthwhile and motivating and extremely practical.
 I can see us transforming our workplace as well as ourselves as individuals.”

 What kind of presenting do you do at work?

 - I present weekly in our training video conference to our frontline network.

 - I also present in Board meetings, executive and management meetings.

 - I find myself presenting and pitching strategies or changes to staff, one-on-one or in small groups, almost every day.